google-github-actions/auth/README.md

     unable to authenticate.

--   To create binaries, containers, pull requests, or other releases, add the following to your `.gitignore` to prevent accidentially committing credentials to your release artifact:
+-   To create binaries, containers, pull requests, or other releases, add the following to your `.gitignore`, `.dockerignore` or similar to prevent accidentally committing credentials to your release artifact:

     ```text
     # Ignore generated credentials from google-github-actions/auth